-Realistic vector magnifying glassWith more and more of us writing instead of talking, it pays off to write well and to write fast.
+With more and more of us writing instead of talking, it pays off to write well and to write fast.
 But writing fast, can also cause common mistakes that can hurt your business instead of help it.

 Here are some common mistakes that most business owners make when writing a blog post, an email, or writing for social marketing:

-1. Think first… then write!
+Think first… then write!

 Writing is more than just putting words to paper or typing it on your screen.
-Consider what it is that you want to convey, think about your audience, brainstorm a few ideas and carefully compose your messages.
+Consider what it is that you want to convey.
+Think about your audience, brainstorm a few ideas and carefully compose your messages.

-2. Not knowing your audience and writing for yourself.
+Not knowing your audience and writing for yourself.

-You have to write for your audience, not for yourself.
-If you angle everything you write from your own point of view, it can turn your audience off because they cannot relate to it or they simply do not care.
-Avoid the mistake of repeating OUR or MY or I, but instead say WE and YOU.
 For example, say I was selling Hummingbird Feeders online.
-Of course I want to appeal to the backyard birders and customers that love to just watch the pretty little birds fly up near their windows to eat.
-A mistake I could make to announce that I have feeders would be: “We have great Hummingbird Feeders for sale!
+Of course we want to appeal to the backyard birders and customers that love to just watch the pretty little birds eat.
+A simple mistake I could make to announce that I have feeders would be: “We have great Hummingbird Feeders for sale!
 Get yours today!”
 Yes, that’s quick and gets my point across, but it isn’t that appealing is it?
-Instead, write to your readers that would want to experience seeing these little cuties and write: “It’s springtime again and your local Hummingbirds are searching for flowers and Hummingbird Feeders to eat from.
-Watch these beauties from your own window by purchasing a Hummingbird Feeder!
-Click here for details!”
-That’s much nicer and makes the reader think, hey, I DO want to see these little guys!

-3. Not Giving a Call to Action
+Not Giving A Call To Action

-4. Failure to Edit
+Failure to Edit

 Grammar doesn’t mean as much these days, and the world is used to seeing typos and words ‘shortcutted’ so much that sometimes they are undecipherable or you have to look them up.
 (I’m guilty of having to look things up or ask someone younger than me!
 Ha ha!)
-Also with the world of texting and internet slang, acronyms like LOL or BRB are highly used and of course, there are the made up words!
-In fact, ‘shortcutted’ is not in the standard Dictionary!
-But regardless of that, editing is very important.
-If you were writing a blog post or a newsletter, like this one, and it was full of misspelled words because I failed to use the spellchecker, or not using punctuation where needed, it simply shows that you just didn’t care and you were writing just to post something because you were on a deadline.
-If you are writing a long message, write it, step away from it, and then go back to it with fresh eyes.
-Use your built-in spellchecker or even copy everything to Microsoft Word to check for common grammatical mistakes.
-You will be glad that you did!
+Also with the world of texting and internet slang, acronyms like LOL or BRB are highly used and of course, there are the made-up words!

 By Tisha Hedges